moyano83/Programming-In-Scala/README.md

 }
 ```

-To convert xml to a file of bytes we can use the `scaveFull` method, which as opposite of the `toString` method,
+To convert xml to a file of bytes we can use the `saveFull` method, which as opposite of the `toString` method,
 keeps track of the encoding used:

 * serialization: `scala.xml.XML.saveFull("file.xml", node, "UTF-8", true, null)`